Is your cookware ready to use?

 Why does it look bronze and not black?

 Our cookware is double seasoned with flaxseed oil, which gives it a strong base of protection against rust, a naturally non-stick surface, and a lustrous bronzy hue.
 Some other cast iron cookware is seasoned with soy and vegetable oil blends and fired at very high temperatures, resulting in the black color that you might be more familiar with.
-We’ve found our method to be superior in its performance, and most true to traditional home seasoning.
+We’ve found our method to be excellent in its performance, and most true to traditional home seasoning.
 And if it’s black that you’re after, don’t worry - your cookware will darken over time with use.

 How heavy is your cookware?

 Our cast iron cookware is some of the lightest, most well-balanced on the market.
 The egg pan weighs 1lb, the 9in skillet weighs just under 4.5lb, and the Dutch Oven weighs 9lb.
 Thanks to the long handle on the 9in skillet, its weight is distributed more evenly than on other cast iron cookware, which means less strain on your wrist whether you’re cooking in it or serving from it.

 Ours has been designed to be the most beautiful and highly functional cast iron cookware you can buy.
 The cooking surfaces have been CNC machined smooth - all the way up the sidewalls - to provide the best performance and easiest release of your food.
 It’s an unparalleled cooking experience.

 Each of our handles has been designed as an abstraction of a Cherry tree branch.
 Not just a visual feature, it has resulted in handles that are wonderfully pleasing to hold and use as well.
 Because they’re longer than most other cast iron handles, they stay cool longer, and balance the weight of the pans better as well.